 Conclusion

 Owning rental property can be a lucrative investment strategy.
 It can provide you with a monthly income and massive wealth through property appreciation.
 On the other hand, investing in rental houses requires hard work and dedication.
-The owner will need to deal with many hassles while holding an illiquid investment.
+The owner must deal with many hassles while holding an illiquid investment.

 This article has presented the pros and cons of owning rental property.
 Is it worth it?
 Only you can answer that question.
 The best advice is to study the pros and cons and make an informed decision before you embark on a career as a landlord.